rexmac/pebble-chronocode/README.md

 ChronoCode is a watchface app for the Pebble Smartwatch that fills the screen with a sequence of characters, which, at first glance, may appear to be completely random.
 However, all of the words required to display the current time appear somewhere in the jumbled mess of characters.
 The current time (to the nearest five minute interval) is designated by emphasizing the words needed to create a sentence that one might use to say the time, e.g. "It is eight o'clock" or "It is a quarter past three".
 For a more precise time, the watchface displays a small box/dot in one of the corners of the screen with each corner representing one minute before/after the current five minute interval.
 The top-left corner represents one minute, the top-right corner two minutes, the bottom-right corner three minutes and the bottom-left corner four minutes.
 Using these corner markers, it is possible to discern the time down to the nearest one minute interval.

 The app is configurable via the Pebble smartphone app.
-Options include:
-  - Inverted colors - black text on white screen rather than white text on black screen
-  - All-caps mode - All letters capitalized
-  - Language - One of eight languages can be chosen for the watchface display.
-Available languages include:
-    - English (en_US)
-    - Belgisch-Nederlands (nl_BE)
-    - Dansk (da_DK)
-    - Deutsch (de_DE)
-    - Español (es_ES)
-    - Français (fr_FR)
-    - Italiano (it_IT)
-    - Nederlands (nl_NL)
-    - Português (pt_PT)
-    - Svenska (sv_SE)
+See Options section below for more details.

 Example watchfaces in various states: